Book Editing Services | Book Editor | Freelance Proofreader

 8. Choose Categories and Keywords to Help Readers Find Your Book

 Keywords are the words/phrases entered into the search box at the top when customers are looking for a book.
 So these are the words/phrases you want your book to show up for when potential buyers enter them into the search bar.
 To utilise this aspect effectively, think about what your readers are looking for.
-Again, this is a topic covered by Kindlepreneur.com in his article How to Choose the Right Kindle Keywords.
+Again, this is a topic covered by Kindlepreneur.com in his article How to Choose the Right Kindle Keywords and Reach More Readers if you want to know how to find keywords that will perform best for your book.

 9. Format Your Book

-I carry out formatting to make sure your manuscript’s layout (font, line spacing, margin indentations, etc.) is of publisher standard, that front pages (copyright page, about the author, acknowledgements, table of contents, etc.) are added and the manuscript is converted into a compatible file to upload when self-publishing on Amazon.
+I carry out a book layout formatting service to make sure your manuscript’s layout (font, line spacing, margin indentations, etc.) is of publisher standard, and that the front pages (copyright page, about the author, acknowledgements, table of contents, etc.) are added.
 To find out more, check out my Ebook Formatting Services page.

 If you would like to do this yourself, please follow these instructions: